ni/NI-ELVIS-III-Python-Examples/README.md

 <p align="right"><a href="#top">↥ back to top</a>

-# Open a Session
+# Opening a Session

-A context manager ('with' statement) is a convenient way to open/close a NI ELVIS III FPGA session.
+A context manager ('with' statement) is a convenient way to open/close an NI ELVIS III FPGA session.
 ```python
 with academicIO.AnalogInput({'bank': ai_bank,
                              'channel': ai_channel,
                              'range': ai_range,
                              'mode': ai_mode}) as AI_single_channel:
 ```
-It is always recommended that you use a context manager ('with' statement) to open/close a NI ELVIS III FPGA session.
-The program will automatically initialize the environments of NI ELVIS III FPGA at the beginning; and it will automatically free its resources after the 'with' statement ends.
-Opening a session without a context manager could increase the risk to cause you to leak the session.
+It is always recommended that you use a context manager to open/close an NI ELVIS III FPGA session.
+The program will automatically initialize the environment of NI ELVIS III FPGA at the beginning and will automatically free its resources after the 'with' statement ends.
+Opening a session without a context manager could increase the risk of leaking the session.

-See [compound statements](https://docs.python.org/2.7/reference/compound_stmts.html#the-with-statement) for more details about the context manager ('with' statement).
+See [compound statements](https://docs.python.org/2.7/reference/compound_stmts.html#the-with-statement) for more details about the context manager.

-You can also manually open/close a NI ELVIS III FPGA session by using the following commands:
+You can also manually open/close an NI ELVIS III FPGA session by using the following commands:
 ```python
 # open a session
 AI_single_channel = academicIO.AnalogInput()